-The Agency benefited from a direct exemption for VAT from the Slovenian state for purchases above the threshold amount of EUR 60.
+The Agency benefited from a direct exemption for VAT from the Slovenian state for purchases above the threshold amount of €60.
 For purchases where the direct exemption was impracticable to obtain, the VAT was refunded by the Slovenian state on a quarterly basis.

-The advance payments made to contractors and recorded as short-term pre-financing related to services derived from the long-term REMIT project are expected to be provided in the course of 2015.
+The advance payments made to contractors and recorded as short-term pre-financing related to services derived from the long term project of REMIT expected to be provided in the course of 2015.

-Salary advances paid to staff members were processed and/or recovered by the Pay Master Office (PMO) from the staff member's salary in the month following the payment month.
+Salary advances paid to staff members were processed and/or recovered by the Pay Master Office (PMO) from the staff member salary in the month following that of the payment.